Ali-Motlagh/MiniProjects/sql/country_sql.md

 ## Situation:
 Given 3 tables of world; countries, languages and currencies data.
 Extract country information like name and langauge and currency
-> for places with either Melanesia or Micronesia
+> for places within the Melanesia or Micronesia regions

 ## Task:
 -- Select fields (with aliases)<p>